 This week, the ratings of three e-commerce stocks on Portfolio Grader are down.
 Each of these rates a “D” (“sell”) or “F” overall (“strong sell”).

-1-800-FLOWERS.COM, Inc. Class A (FLWS) is on the decline this week, earning a D (“sell”) after receiving a C (“hold”) last week.
+1-800-FLOWERS.COM, Inc. Class A’s (FLWS) rating falls to a D (“sell”) this week, down from C (“hold”) the week prior.
 1-800-Flowers.com provides customers around the world with the freshest flowers and finest selection of plants, gift baskets, gourmet foods and confections, and plush stuffed animals perfect for every occasion.
-Shares of the stock have been trading at an exceptionally rapid pace, up twofold from the week prior.
-To get an in-depth look at FLWS, get Portfolio Grader’s complete analysis of FLWS stock.
+For more information, get Portfolio Grader’s complete analysis of FLWS stock.

 Louis Navellier’s proprietary Portfolio Grader stock ranking system assesses roughly 5,000 companies every week based on a number of fundamental and quantitative measures.
 Stocks are given a letter grade based on their results — with A being “strong buy,” and F being “strong sell.”
 Explore the tool here.